-Mobile view appears a little bit after tablet view
+Mobile view appears a little bit within tablet view

 By default the breakpoints at their Orientation, are using different Landscape and Portrait pixel values.

-If you see the mobile view coming in after tablet view, the orientation changed and that created your issue.
+If you see the mobile view appearing a little bit between two tablet views, the orientation changed and that created your issue.
 To make the system clearer, you should just use the same pixel values for both Landscape and Portrait orientation, and that way only the width of the screen will matter about where the breakpoints will happen.